MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-assign-traffic-profile-to-remote-network.md

 To assign a remote network to a traffic forwarding profile to, you must have:

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
-- The preview requires a Microsoft Entra ID P1 license.
+- The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
-- To use the Microsoft traffic forwarding profile (preview), a Microsoft 365 E3 license is recommended.
+- To use the Microsoft traffic forwarding profile, a Microsoft 365 E3 license is recommended.

 ### Known limitations